KimiHsieh/newton_cg_nlp/nmt/README.md

-`main.py` trains the NMT tasks in Transofromer with different model hyperparameters and different optimizers by using nested `for loop` based on `config.json`.
+`main.py` trains the NMT tasks in Transofromer with different models and different optimizers by using nested `for loop` based on `config.json`.

 - Within outer loop, different models are trained.